Lecturer in Applied Psychology (ODLP)

-I am an applied linguist and a chartered member of the British Psychological Society, Division of Academics, Researchers and Teachers in Psychology, and a member of the Division of Counselling Psychology.
+I am an applied psychologist and linguist.
+I am a chartered member of the British Psychological Society, Division of Academics, Researchers and Teachers in Psychology, and a member of the Division of Counselling Psychology.

 2) Language-based approaches to explore presentations and phenomenology of mental health problems.